TSTATEN3159/Gospelinfiveminutesapppublic/replit.md

 ### ✅ Core Functionality (Current State)
 - **Homepage**: Welcome header with streak counter and Facebook link
-- **Daily Scripture**: Card with verse text and mountain lake imagery
+- **Daily Scripture**: Card with verse text and mountain lake imagery with bookmark and notes
 - **3-Day Study Plans**: Card with forest path imagery
 - **Ask the Pastor**: Professional AI chat with premium UI polish
 - **Feelings & Scripture**: Emotion-based guidance with quick-start chips and modern design